Andrew W. Pollock III

 United States Patterns and Related Issues.
 1994.
 Over 500 pp. This has become a standard reference book on experimental US coins issued from 1792 to circa 1979.

 Pollock received a MLS degree from Simmons College in 1999, and in 2000-2001 worked as an archivist directing the operations of a small, but active, repository in south-eastern Massachusetts.
-He currently works as a cataloger for a numismatic auction company.
+He is currently gathering materials for a reference work on U.S. National Banks, 1863-1935.

 Pollock has created websites on a variety of topics (all together comprising approximately 750 URLs).
-Collectively, these websites receive about 15,000 page views in a typical month.
+Collectively, these websites receive several thousand page views in a typical month.
 Two of the most popular are:

 Numismalink Directory: http://www.numismalink.com.